spxuw/DKI/README.md

 - [Repo Contents](#repo-contents)
 - [Data type for DKI](#Data-type-for-DKI)
 - [How the use the DKI framework](#How-the-use-the-DKI-framework)

+# Overview

+Previous studies suggested that microbial communities harbor keystone species whose removal can cause a dramatic shift in microbiome structure and functioning.
+Yet, an efficient method to systematically identify keystone species in microbial communities is still lacking.
+This is mainly due to our limited knowledge of microbial dynamics and the experimental and ethical difficulties of manipulating microbial communities.
+Here, we propose a Data-driven Keystone species Identification (DKI) framework based on deep learning to resolve this challenge.
+Our key idea is to implicitly learn the assembly rules of microbial communities from a particular habitat by training a deep learning model using microbiome samples collected from this habitat.
+The well-trained deep learning model enables us to quantify the community-specific keystoneness of each species in any microbiome sample from this habitat by conducting a thought experiment on species removal.
+We systematically validated this DKI framework using synthetic data generated from a classical population dynamics model in community ecology.
+We then applied DKI to analyze human gut, oral microbiome, soil, and coral microbiome data.
+We found that those taxa with high median keystoneness across different communities display strong community specificity, and many of them have been reported as keystone taxa in literature.
+The presented DKI framework demonstrates the power of machine learning in tackling a fundamental problem in community ecology, paving the way for the data-driven management of complex microbial communities.

 ## This repository contains:
 (1) A synthetic dataset to test the Data-driven Keystone species Identification (DKI) framework.